September 4, 2015

 President Kirk Schulz and V.P.
 Pat Bosco's letter about K-State's emergency notification system

-By Kirk Schulz and Pat Bosco
+Submitted by Kirk Schulz and Pat Bosco

 Dear K-State Students, Faculty and Staff,